js1972/CarND-Behavioral-Cloning/README.md

 ## Data
 Initially I am using the provided dataset as I do not have a joystick to generate reliable data with the driving simulator.
+Ensure you have a sub-directory called data to contain the data and logs for tensorflow event logs to be written to (for use by tensorboard).
+I've tracked the save directory in github so we immediately have working weights on cloning the repo.
 ## Model
 <describe model here>